Get help with your Financial Aid with these helpful FAQs:

 In order to provide students with maximum dependability and affordability, Warner Pacific University has chosen to partner with Slingshot to provide textbooks to all students.
 The partnership with Slingshot allows students to receive the correct books in time for the start of the academic year.

-All traditional semester program students will automatically be enrolled in the Slingshot Digital/Rental program as part of the tuition costs.
+All traditional semester program students will automatically be enrolled in the Slingshot Digital/Rental program without additional costs.
 Students receive their books on-campus during the weekend before classes start each semester and are not required to purchase their course materials on their own.
 Information is provided on the Slingshot website for students to access books provided digitally.
 Students are required to return all rental books to the on-campus mailroom no later than the day after the course ends.

 Students have the choice to opt out of this program until the payment deadline for the semester by contacting the Slingshot Customer Service staff at 1-888-392-2930 to request the Opt Out Form.
 Choosing to purchase course materials on your own does not reduce your tuition and fees.

 Balances remaining after charges minus all financial aid, third party payments, and personal payments require a payment plan.
 Traditional Semester Student Payment Plans are computed for the academic year ending in April (typically nine months, maximum of 12 months).
-A pre-authorized plan is available to automatically deduct a monthly payment from a debit or credit card or work-study payroll earning.
+A pre-authorized plan is available to automatically deduct a monthly payment from a debit or credit card.
 A non-refundable enrollment fee equal to 5% of the amount financed will be charged to the student account and included in the payments upon plan approval.
+The university also offers plans through monthly student payroll deductions or with only two payments per semester (half due on the due date each semester, with the remaining balance due about mid-way through the semester) without additional fees.

 Third Party Plans